 Innovation will be to bring a significant change to the existing product.
 With this in place, various types of innovations got discovered in the market.

-These innovation types are categorized based on its effect in the market, it’s cost, benefits & value proposition to customers.
+These innovation types are categorized based on their effect on the market, its cost, benefits & value proposition to customers.
 Though it has different features, a small part of them still laps over.

 So, let’s get started with what are the 4 types of innovation first.